Natural Alternatives to Statin Drugs for Lowering CholesterolDr. Zoltan P. Rona, MD, M.Sc. July 24, 2023

 Cholesterol lowering statin drugs are a $26 billion a year industry in North America.
 The commitment by mainstream doctors to these drugs, in fact, is so powerful that many physicians themselves take statins, even though their cholesterol levels may be normal.
-In the past year alone, I have seen at least two dozen patients who were prescribed statins by other physicians, even though the patient’s blood levels of cholesterol were normal.
+In years gone by, I have seen at least two dozen patients who were prescribed statins by other physicians, even though the patient’s blood levels of cholesterol were normal.
 In many cases, the physicians prescribing the drugs boasted that they were taking the same prescription.

 Few conventional MDs ever question the validity of taking statins.
 Ask anyone over 50 and there’s at least a 50% chance they take a statin of some kind.
 (That’s all provided they are not a regular reader of this magazine.)
 In my opinion, statins may well be the biggest scam perpetrated upon an unwary public and the medical profession.
 Big Pharma spends big bucks to make sure all doctors continuously prescribe these money makers, and great efforts are also made to minimize the significance of side effects.